SPIRAL: Self-Evolving Action-Conditioned Video Generation via Reflective Planning Agents: Dataset and Benchmark

-\textbf{Quality Verification and Human Alignment.} To ensure dataset integrity, we implement a hierarchical verification pipeline that integrates VLM filtering with human evaluation.
-Specifically, Qwen3-VL-235B~\cite{Qwen3-VL} is employed as a verifier to filter samples with suboptimal video–text alignment.
-Subsequent human verification on a random subset yields a 93\% alignment rate, confirming that our annotations faithfully capture both action semantics and causal dependencies.
-This validation ensures a reliable foundation for training agents and world models.
+\textbf{Quality Verification and Human Alignment.} To ensure dataset integrity, we implement a hierarchical pipeline integrating \textbf{VLM-based filtering} with \textbf{human verification}.
+Specifically, Qwen3-VL-235B~\cite{Qwen3-VL} serves as the verifier, filtering out samples with suboptimal video-text alignment.
+Subsequent human verification on a random subset yields a 93\% agreement rate between annotations and corresponding videos, confirming the annotations faithfully capture action semantics and causal dependencies.
+This rigorous validation ensures a reliable foundation for training planning agents and video generators.
+Comprehensive verification details are provided in Appendix~\ref{app:dataset}.

-\textbf{Dataset Statistics and Analysis.} \ourDataset{} comprises 24,616 procedural tasks, yielding 118,156 step-level action-video pairs.
-As illustrated in Fig.~\ref{fig:dataset}, the dataset exhibits substantial diversity across three pivotal dimensions: (1) \textit{Scenes}, spanning a wide range of environments from indoor to outdoor settings; (2) \textit{Perspectives}, balancing egocentric and exocentric views to facilitate cross-view generalization; and (3) \textit{Complexity}, covering a broad spectrum of temporal durations and task-step lengths.
-Its scale and structured nature make \ourDataset{} uniquely positioned to support the development of planning-oriented agents and action-conditioned video generation.
+\textbf{Dataset Statistics and Analysis.} \ourDataset{} contains 24,616 tasks and 118,156 step-level action-video pairs.
+As shown in Fig.~\ref{fig:dataset}, the dataset is characterized by its diversity in scenes (indoor/outdoor), perspectives (ego/exocentric), and complexity (varying durations/steps).
+This scale and structure make \ourDataset{} ideal for training planning-oriented agents and action-conditioned video generation.